m-sanjid/components_hub/README.md

-## Components Hub
+## Velnor UI

-Components Hub is a Next.js 15 + React 19 component library and showcase.
+Velnor UI is a Next.js 15 + React 19 component library and showcase.
 It provides:

 - Reusable UI components built with Tailwind CSS and Radix
 - Live demos, props tables, and copyable code snippets